 That’s where PhoneSoap’s HomeSoap UV sanitizer comes in.
 Even before the COVID-19 pandemic made us hyper-aware of germs, PhoneSoap was generating buzz for its liquid-less method of cleaning smartphones, which was boosted by an NIH study that found that UV bulbs were an effective way of sanitizing your phone.
 The company’s new product, the HomeSoap, scales up its method to accommodate larger devices and objects, cleaning iPads and tablets, toys, and other small items quickly and without mess so that you can get rid of germs without wiping everything down.

-You can use this UV sanitizer on everything from consoles to remotes to water bottles.
+You can use this UV sanitizer on everything from consoles to remotes to water bottles to, yes, phones.

 PhoneSoap’s tech utilizes UV-C light blasted within its container to sanitize items that are often used and shared by adults and children.
 Internal mirrors bounce its two bulbs’ rays around, so that they hit every nook and cranny.
 After a recommended 10-minute session, the company claims it’s killed 99.9 percent of bacteria, viruses, and germs.
 Use it to sanitize Kindles, baby bottles, dog toys, Legos, and remotes.
 Basically, anything non-porous that gets heavy use.